JoshTumath/JoshTumath/README.md

 Wow, you’re actually reading this!
 Hi!
 Thanks for checking out my profile.

-I’m a Senior Software Engineer in the Design System team of the [BBC Product Group](https://careers.bbc.co.uk/content/What-We-Do/).
+I’m a Senior Software Engineer in the Design System team of the [BBC Product Group](https://careers.bbc.co.uk/content/What-We-Do/), based in MediaCityUK, Salford.
 We are rebuilding almost the entire website to work on a shared design system and a common framework and platform.
 Its exciting stuff!

-I’m based in MediaCityUK, Salford.
+I'm a member of the [CSS Working Group](https://www.w3.org/Style/CSS/) at the W3C.

 I’m an alumnus of [Aberystwyth University](https://www.aber.ac.uk/) (class of 2016!), an amazing university by the sea, where I studied [Computer Science](https://courses.aber.ac.uk/undergraduate/computer-science-degree-with-industrial-year/).